teknolojikpanda/AI-Code-Review-For-Bitbucket/GUARDRAILS_PLAN.md

 [ ] 9.
 Collect beta-customer feedback via in-product surveys and iterate on defaults before expanding rollout.

 > **Next Steps:**
-> 1. Land Section 2.6 auto-snooze/resume overrides (with audit trails) so high-priority repos can burst safely without manual config edits.
+> 1. Ship Section 2.8 burst-credit REST/CLI workflows so CI spikes can borrow tokens on demand (plus audit + expiry).
-> 2. Implement per-repo limiter alert thresholds + outbound notifications (Sections 2.7 & 6.5) to warn operators before throttling blocks merges.
+> 2. Wire the new limiter warnings into outbound alert channels/CLI helpers (Sections 6.5/8.5) so ops teams can subscribe/automate responses.
-> 3. Add burst-credit REST/CLI workflows (Section 2.8) and update the operator runbook with the new limiter override procedures.
+> 3. Extend the runbook + config UI with guidance on alert tuning and burst-credit playbooks.